@clickstreamhq/next

 @clickstreamhq/signals runs in the browser, which means the visitor snapshot isn't available until after the page hydrates.
 If you want to gate SSR output on a score — render <DetailedDocs /> server-side when intent >= 70, render the default view otherwise — you need the snapshot at render time.

-This adapter reads the first-party _cs_uid cookie on the incoming request, fetches the VisitorContext from your first-party collector, and returns it synchronously (well, async-ly) inside your Server Component.
+This adapter reads the first-party _cs_vid visitor cookie on the incoming request (falling back to the legacy _cs_uid cookie), fetches the VisitorContext from your first-party collector, and returns it synchronously (well, async-ly) inside your Server Component.

 Install